sharife/golden-thread/site/content/programs/_index.md

     imageUrl: /img/hero-WDTWS.jpg
     link: /programs/what-do-the-women-say
     text: >-
-      Each year, Golden Thread Productions celebrates International Women’s Day by showcasing the work of leading Middle Eastern women artists.
+      Each year, Golden Thread celebrates International Women’s Day by showcasing the work of leading Middle Eastern women artists.
 Previous programs have focused on solo performance, activism, explorations of sexuality, and the intersection of tradition and innovation in art forms.
   - cta: Learn more